Livestock General Rules

 5. No animals unworthy of a premium shall receive one even though there are no competitors, nor shall any animal receive a higher premium than its merits justify.

 6. Breeding beef and sheep exhibitors will be limited to two premiums and two ribbons in each class.

 1. 4-H or FFA members may tag up to three project animals per species for the Box Elder County Fair.
 Families with registered 4-H and/or FFA members with fewer than three animals per species per exhibitor may tag an alternate/family project animal as long as that project is used by immediate family members (brothers or sisters).
 If any member has three project animals he or she will not be permitted to use an alternate/family project.

 2. Any effort to remove or change any tag placed by the Livestock Committee without their written approval is sufficient cause for permanent disqualification.

-3. Any steer, lamb or hog losing its tag must be retagged immediately by a member of the livestock committee.
+3. Any steer, lamb or hog losing its tag should be reported immediately to the USU Extension Service by calling 435-695-2543.